 Stock options can be either vested or unvested.
-When your employer grants the options, they have a vesting schedule is attached, which is the length of time that you have to wait before you can actually exercise the option to buy shares.
+When your employer grants the options (typically incentive stock options or nonqualified stock options) they have a vesting schedule is attached, which is the length of time that you have to wait before you can actually exercise the option to buy shares.

 If your options are vested, you’ve held the options long enough and can exercise them.
 If your shares are unvested, you still aren’t able to use the options to buy shares.
 Whether your options are vested or unvested will in part determine what happens to the stock options granted by your former employer.

 A vested option means you’ve earned the right to buy the shares.
 The new company could handle your vested options a few ways.
 One way is to cash out your options.
 The actual amount will depend on the exercise price of the options and the new price per share, but the effect will be the same: to liquidate your equity position.